How long does it take to recover?

 Each stroke is different.
 The timetable for recovery depends on the extent of the stroke.
 Other medical complications also determine the length of the recovery process.
 Most of the recovery that is going to take place happens in approximately six months to one year.
 Patients continue to heal after that, but more slowly.

-Will my loved one be the same as before the stroke?
+Will I be the same as before the stroke?

 After a stroke, the brain changes and will not be exactly the same as it was before.
 The person who survives a stroke can return to a life that is much the same as before, depending on how much damage to brain occurred and where it occurred.
 Younger adults show greater recovery than older adults do.
 It's usually about six months after moderate and severe strokes before the doctors will be able to provide more information about long-term issues, such as returning to work.

-How will my loved one cope with the stroke?
-Will he or she be depressed?
+How will I cope with the stroke?
+Will I be depressed?

-During the early stages recovery, the person with stroke may not be aware of the nature of the stroke or its consequences.
+During the early stages recovery, you may not be aware of the nature of the stroke or its consequences.
 As improvement occurs, increased understanding of the impact of the stroke grows.
 Frequent emotional reaction is sadness, difficulties with adjustment or clinical depression.
 This emotional reaction signals significant recovery has taken place.

 Who will get the equipment and set up outpatient or home health visits?

 The rehabilitation team will decide what equipment is needed and speak with the doctor or social worker/case manager.
-The case manager will secure appointments and equipment prior to discharge in consultation with the insurance company or patient and family.
+The case manager will secure appointments and equipment before discharge in consultation with the insurance company or you and your family.

-Your occupational therapist may need to do a home evaluation to make suggestions for adapting the home.
-In addition, the rehabilitation team may provide handouts of helpful suggestions, such as wheelchair ramp dimensions.
+Your occupational therapist may do a home evaluation to make suggestions for adapting the home.
+The rehabilitation team also may provide handouts of helpful suggestions, such as wheelchair ramp dimensions.
 Usually insurance does not cover home changes.
 The changes are the responsibility of each individual patient or family to have these changes made.
-Some communities have resources, groups or organization that can assist this process.
+Some communities have resources, groups or organization that can help.

 Can I drive after the stroke?

-Usually the physician will not allow you and your loved one to drive right after stroke.
+Usually the physician will not allow you to drive right after a stroke.
 This is because injury to the brain may cause slow reflexes, decreased attention and memory, poor insight, vision and perception problems.
-Due to these issues, driving without your physician's permission is not recommended.
+Do not drive unless you have your physician's permission.